-A wide range of assessment tools are used at Hollins Grundy including WRAT's, SAT's and regular teaching assessments.
+A wide range of assessment tools are used at Hollins Grundy including statutory assessments in Reception, Year 1, Year 2, Year 4 and Year 6, NFER tests and regular formative assessments.
 Students' progress is shared through a variety of methods: both whole school, subject and class teachers.
 Students with a Statement of Special Educational Needs have a formal annual review during the school year.
 The SENCO has regular contact with parents for those with statements and Assess Plan Do Review cycles for SEND children.